Photo by Silvia Grav

 'Caesarean Section.
 Essays on Suicide.' and 'Anhelli.
 The Calling.'.

-She premiered her first solo performance 'A Thousand Tongues' as a part of the Theatre Olympics at the Grotowski Institute in 2016, co-produced by Source Material Collective.
+She premiered her first solo performance 'A Thousand Tongues' as a part of the Theatre Olympics at the Grotowski Institute in 2016, co-produced by Source Material Collective, and directed by Samantha Shay.

 The performance was nominated for Best Original Piece and Best Lighting at